 - Interest earned on operating cash invested in the Local Government Investment Pool (LGIP), administered by the State of Oregon Treasury.
-Because of the liquidity, rates and safety of funds, this is the best option for investment of taxpayer dollars. - Miscellaneous revenues consist of various donations, reimbursements and receipts received in the course of business, - Transfers in from other funds to distribute monies as needed from other funds that are utilized for specific purposes. - Sale of fixed assets and surplus property. - Proceeds from the issuance of debt none anticipated for the 2019-2021 biennium.
+Because of the liquidity, rates and safety of funds, this is the best option for investment of taxpayer dollars. - Miscellaneous revenues consist of various donations, reimbursements and receipts received in the course of business, - Transfers in from other funds to distribute monies as needed from other funds that are utilized for specific purposes.
+A schedule of Transfers In & Out is located in the Additional Information section. - Sale of fixed assets and surplus property. - Proceeds from the issuance of debt none anticipated for the 2019-2021 biennium.